terminusfoundation/culture/README.md

 A theory is a good theory if it satisfies two requirements: It must accurately describe a large class of observations on the basis of a model that contains only a few arbitrary elements, and it must make definite predictions about the results of future observations.
 [Stephen Hawking]

+## Human nature

+- kindness - differs from culture to culture
+- hospitality - almost universal, differs wildly from culture to culture, nation to nation
+- tolerance - not universal, completely absent in some cultures
+- fairness - not universal, understanding differs wildely from culture to culture
+- censorship
+- equal rights (m/f, minotiries, by age, etc.)

 ## Application

 ### Economy

+#### Previous/current

+- exchange of goods
+- monetary systems

+#### Next

 - meritocracy
 - innovation and creativity